Gurdwaras in the Midlands

 The memorial shows a Sikh soldier standing on a large plinth, next to Wednesfield Gurdwara Community Centre, facing toward the Gurdwara Sahib.
 Located behind a busy retail park, it's an area that is likely to see a fair amount of footfall and interest.
 The Gurdwara itself houses several Darbar Halls, with the main Darbar on the ground floor.

-The Gurdwara also hosts Panjabi, Gurmat and Gatka classes.
+The Gurdwara also hosts Panjabi, Gurmat and Gatka classes and you can read more about the Gurdwara on their official website here.

 3. Gurdwara Akaal Bunga Sahib, Smethwick